sunilgurung1981/my-project-snake-game/README.md

 ## :computer: Code Editor
   ![VSCode](https://img.shields.io/badge/-VS_Code-05122A?style=flat&logo=visualstudio)

 ## :fire: Getting Started

 <details>
   <summary> How to play game </summary>
-    1. Use the Arrow Key to control the movement of snake. \
+    1. Use the Arrow Key to control the movement of snake.<br>
-    2. Try to eat food by reaching to food position to gain score as weel increase the size of snake.
+    2. Try to eat food by reaching to food position to gain score as weel increase the size of snake. <br>
-    3. Protect snake collision with itself or any side of wall otherwise game will be over.\
+    3. Protect snake collision with itself or any side of wall otherwise game will be over. <br>
-    4. If Game over player can "click" Reset button to re-start the game to play again.\
+    4. If Game over player can "click" Reset button to re-start the game to play again. <br>
 </details>

 ## :satellite: Upcoming Features